Introduction to Mount Etna

 Local Transportation Options

-Once you arrive in the region, there are several ways to explore Mount Etna:
+Once in the region, several options are available to explore Mount Etna:

-- Bus Tours: Various companies offer guided bus tours that take you to different parts of the volcano.
+- Bus Tours: Various companies offer guided tours to different parts of the volcano.

 Exploring Mount Etna: Activities and Attractions